Expert-code-max/Atletico-web/README.md

 # Atletico-web
-This is a website for online courses it includes:
+This is a website for online courses offering online learning it includes:
 Home page
 About us page